• +971551792927

 1. Soft Tissue Lasers

-Soft tissue lasers are designed to work on gums and other soft tissues in the oral cavity.
-They operate using wavelengths that target water and hemoglobin, making them highly effective for procedures involving soft tissues.
+Soft tissue lasers are primarily used for procedures involving the gums and other soft oral structures.
+These lasers operate at wavelengths that are highly absorbed by water and hemoglobin, making them ideal for soft tissue management.

 Advantages

-• Lower risk of infection as lasers sterilize the treatment area.
+• Lower risk of infection through sterilization of the surgical area

 2. Hard Tissue Lasers

 Hard tissue lasers are used for procedures involving teeth and bone.
-These lasers have wavelengths absorbed by hydroxyapatite and water, making them ideal for targeting enamel, dentin, and bone.
+Their wavelengths are absorbed by hydroxyapatite and water, making them effective for cutting and reshaping hard dental structures.

-• Treatment of Hypersensitivity: Sealing dentinal tubules to alleviate sensitivity.
+• Treatment of dentinal hypersensitivity by sealing tubules

 Advantages